jefff/vimish/README.md

 * Complex registers
 * More correct cross-file marks
 * Search motions
-* More Vim accurate undo
+* More accurate Vim undo
 * Custom keybindings
-* A maintainable codebase, maybe even tests.
+* A maintainable codebase

 ## Unsupported things that will probably never be supported